-In September 2021, the Metropolitan Transportation Commission awarded seven mobility hub pilot projects throughout the Bay Area, totalling $2.7 million.
+In September 2021, the Metropolitan Transportation Commission awarded six mobility hub pilot projects throughout the Bay Area, totaling $2.4 million.
 These projects represent a variety of mobility hub types and anchor services, including local bus, regional rail, ferry, bike share and car share, quick-build and permanent construction, and are located in Priority Development Areas, Equity Priority Communities and High-Resource Areas.

 Burlingame Square Transit Hub

 The Burlingame Square transit hub is adjacent to the Caltrain Burlingame Station and the Burlingame Avenue downtown and commercial area.
 This project aims to enhance existing infrastructure by adding features to create a comfortable, convenient and accessible center for users of all types of transportation.

 At this easy-to-access central location, hub users will find convenient seating areas, bicycle racks, lighting improvements and wayfinding signs for pedestrians that make it easy to connect to nearby services, amenities and transit.

 This project will design and construct a suite of mobility hub amenities at MacArthur BART station, including:

 - Improved signage, including directional wayfinding, digital real-time information displays for transit departures, transit maps, wayfinding street kiosks and a digital regional map

 - App-based wayfinding using the GoodMaps app for navigation, in coordination with Lighthouse for the Blind

 - Solar-powered charging station for shared scooter services, in coordination with the University of California, Davis